2nd semester: Wednesday evening (Min. No. 8)

 Rahner, Karl.
 The Church and the Sacraments.
 New York: Herder & Herder, 1963.

 Schillebeeckx, E. Christ the Sacrament of Encounter with God.
-New York and London: Sheed and Ward, 1963.
+New York: Sheed and Ward, 1963.

 Vorgrimler, Herbert.
 Sacramental Theology.
 Collegeville, MN: Liturgical Press, 1992.